ErrorNoInternet/openheimer/README.md

 # OpenHeimer
 OpenHeimer is the (unofficial) open source version of the Copenheimer project.
-It scans the entire internet in order to find public Minecraft servers.
+It scans all the IPv4 addresses in order to find Minecraft servers exposed to the internet.
 The original version is currently closed-source and not available to anyone else, that's why this version exists.

-:rocket: Capable of scanning up to 16k IP addresses per second, finishing the entire internet in just 3 days! :rocket:
+:rocket: Capable of scanning up to 16k IP addresses per second, finishing everything in just 3 days! :rocket:

 ## Usage
 Run `openheimer -help` to see a list of commands